Mehdilotfi7/Mica/docs/src/loss_function.md

 * **Loss Function**: Computes the discrepancy between model predictions and real data **within a single segment**.
 * **Objective Function**: Combines the segment losses, adds penalty terms (e.g. BIC), and evaluates the **overall model fit** across all segments.

-This separation allows you to plug in domain-specific error measures for each segment while letting Mocha handle optimization at the global level.
+This separation allows you to plug in domain-specific error measures for each segment while letting Mica handle optimization at the global level.

 ---

 ## Defining a Custom Loss Function

-A loss function in Mocha must follow this interface:
+A loss function in Mica must follow this interface:

 ```julia
 function my_loss_function(sim_output::Vector, observed_data::Vector)::Float64